courtois-neuromod/cneuromod_extract_tseries/docs/installation.rst

   git checkout rel/2022

 Pull the dataset repository's data from the server.
-To download the entire dataset recursively, do
+To download the entire dataset, do

 .. code-block::

-  datalad get -r *
+  datalad get *

-To download a single subject's preprocessed data (e.g., sub-01), do
+To download a single subject's preprocessed data (e.g., sub-01 data), do

 .. code-block::